albar965/littlenavmap-manual/src/en/CONNECT.rst

 .. note::

      Airport weather information and winds aloft cannot be transferred across a remote connection from X-Plane.
-You can only see the current weather around the user aircraft.
+You can only see the current weather around the user aircraft in the ``Simulator Aircraft`` window on the :ref:`progress-info`.

      Share files and directories for X-Plane across computers and adjust loading path in ``Options`` on page :ref:`cache` for remote setups.
      *Little Navmap* watches the X-Plane 11 ``METAR.rwx`` and ``global_winds.grib`` files as well as the X-Plane 12 ``Output/real weather`` directory for changes and applies updates immediately.

 See :doc:`NETWORK` on information how to set up a remote/networked connection.